Creating Your First Virtual Reality Project

 Virtual Reality Projects (VR Projects) are the backbone of the Yulio experience.
 Think of them as collections of scenes and hotspots.
 You might create a VR project to show multiple angles of a space, progress through different rooms in a building, or maybe show different materials or furniture configurations.
 A Virtual Reality project can contain as many scenes as you wish.
 If you haven’t already, check out our VR Showcase to see some great examples.

 To create a VR project, you’ll need at least one scene.
-For more information on how to produce these, refer to our user guides for SketchUp, Revit, 3DS MAX and Rhino.
+For more information on how to produce these, refer to our user guides for SketchUp, Revit, 3DS Max, CET Designer and Rhino.
 Assuming you’ve created a scene, you should have something like this:

 If you used Revit, you might have an image with two rows of six images on top of each other.